 The massacre referred to in the title of the episode refers to the wide-scale toppling of the statues off their ahu (stone platforms), presumably after a time of famine when the statues were no longer seen to fulfill their purpose — to ensure good fortune.
-The collapse of the cult of the moai led to the rise of the birdman cult, which is also touched upon in the episode.
+The collapse of moai worship led to the rise of the birdman cult centered on Orongo, a sacred ceremonial site on the island, which is also touched upon in the episode.
 Currently, it is not clear that the toppling of the moai can be attributed to any single cause.
 In addition to religious factors, inter-tribal warfare, earthquakes, and simple neglect may have contributed to the fall of the statues off their platforms.

-Peter Tyson, former Editor-in-Chief of NOVA Online, in the article “The Fate of Easter Island” quotes Jo Anne Van Tilburg, a noted archeologist who has extensively worked on Easter Island, who calls assertions that Easter Island is a metaphor for planet Earth "a projection of Western values which emphasizes the self-destruction of the Rapanui culture over the actual, near-annihilation of it by contact with the West."
+Peter Tyson, former Editor-in-Chief of NOVA Online, in the article “The Fate of Easter Island” quotes Jo Anne Van Tilburg, a noted archeologist who worked extensively on Easter Island, calls assertions that Easter Island is a metaphor for planet Earth "a projection of Western values which emphasizes the self-destruction of the Rapanui culture over the actual, near-annihilation of it by contact with the West."

-Be that as it may, one can also assert that the attempt to exonerate the islanders from all culpability in the mismanagement of their resources a projection of Western-guilt.
+Be that as it may, one can also assert attempts to exonerate the ancient islanders from all culpability in the mismanagement of their resources a projection of Western-guilt.
 The truth may lie, as it often does, somewhere between the two extremes.
-Certainly, however, one cannot argue that the West is primarily and almost solely responsible for the near-extinction of the Rapanui.
-Were it not for our involvement, the culture would not have been decimated and the secrets to its written language not lost to time.
+Certainly, however, the West is inarguably primarily and almost solely responsible for the near-extinction of the Rapa Nui.
+Were it not for our involvement, the culture would not have been decimated nor the secrets to its written language, rongorongo, lost to time.